|SSM Cardinal Glennon Children's Medical Center|

 Toxoplasmosis in Kids With Weakened Immune Systems

-Kids whose immune systems are weakened (for example, by AIDS, cancer, or medications taken after organ transplants) are at special risk for severe toxoplasmosis infections.
+Kids whose immune systems are weakened (for example, by AIDS, cancer, or medicines taken after organ transplants) are at special risk for severe toxoplasmosis infections.
 Especially in children with AIDS, toxoplasmosis can attack the brain and nervous system, causing toxoplasmic encephalitis (an inflammation of the brain) with symptoms that include:

 Although toxoplasmosis parasites may grow and multiply within a week of entering a person's body, it may be weeks or months before symptoms of infection appear (if they appear at all).